Rick Froberg was the perfect punk vocalist

 It was evident on "If Credit's What Matters I'll Take Credit," the opener on Hot Snakes' first album, 2000's Automatic Midnight.

-Hot Snakes released two more studio albums in their original run in the early 2000s, a mellower Suicide Invoice followed by an up-tempo Audit in Progress.
+Hot Snakes released two more studio albums in its original run in the early 2000s, the mellower Suicide Invoice followed by the up-tempo Audit in Progress.

 Aside from his bands with Reis, Froberg's most notable music came with Obits, a more bluesy take on punkish garage rock.
 His "vocals strain with bitterness," NPR said, even as the music took on a more subdued hue.
 The band released three studio albums between 2009 and 2013.